nerds-cooking/partisia-lottery/readme.md

 The winner can claim their prize:

-- Only the selected winner can initiate the claim process
 - MPC protocol verifies the winner's identity without revealing other entries
 - Upon successful verification, the prize pool is transferred to the winner
 - The private credit balance of the winner is updated accordingly